GerritCodeReview/plugins_multi-site/DESIGN.md

 ## Pull replication, synchronous or asynchronous

-Consider also pull replication for cases like 5, 6, 7... which could be done also synchronously to the incoming write operation.
+Consider also pull (XXX Push?) replication for cases like 5, 6, 7... which could be done also synchronously to the incoming write operation.
 In case a write operation fails to be replicated by the master node(s), it could be automatically rolled back and reported to the client for retry.